Pyrus277/Pyrus277/README.md

        of tech that are not so immedaitely relevant to DE.
 So yes, I look forward to breaking into the field and checking out meetups soon to get the perspecive of experienced people.
 Very few people in my life even knew what I data engineer was before I told them about it, so I often feel I'm off on my own planet a lot of the time...
-I see I've digessed a somewhat, so here is a list of what I've got going on broken down by areas of signficance ot DE:
+I see I've digessed a somewhat, so here is a list of what I've got going on broken down by areas of signficance ot DE...

        Programming--Python